No script

 Nearby are also the Babele rock formations and on a 4h hike (one way) you can reach Omu Peak the 7th highest in Romania at 2,505m altitude.

-You haven’t experienced authentic Romanian culture until you spend a couple of days in the countryside, a real life village museum.
-You'll disconnect from civilisation, slow down and reconnect with living in tune with nature's rhythm.
+To truly experience authentic Romanian culture, spend a couple of days in the countryside, a living village museum.
+Disconnect from modern life, slow down, and reconnect with nature's rhythm.

 That's why we support inclusive tourism in Romania by including local services, meals and visits in our trips, so local communities benefit too while you have an authentic Romanian experience.